kulics/koral/book-en/package-type.md

 E.g:
 ```
 student() -> {
-    Name: str = ""
+    Name: Str = ""
-    Number: str = ""
+    Number: Str = ""
-    Class: i32 = 0
+    Class: I32 = 0
-    Grade: i32 = 0
+    Grade: I32 = 0
 }
 ```
 So we get a student bag with these data attributes.
-This student bag now becomes a usable type like `i32, str, bl`.
+This student bag now becomes a usable type like `I32, Str, Bl`.

 Unlike our original base type can only store one data, the student package can store name, student number, class, grade data.